 4. Learn a language

-If traveling features high up on your ‘things to do on a gap year’ bucket list, then learning a new language should be up there too.
-The ability to speak a little Español at a bus station in Peru, or a few words of Français at a local market in Senegal will help you no end.
-It also adds a bit of spice to your growing resume.
+If travelling features high up on your ‘things to do on a gap year in 2023’ bucket list, then learning a new language should be up there too!
+The ability to speak a little Español at a bus station in Peru or a few words of Français at a local market in Togo will help you no end.
+It also adds a bit of spice to your growing CV.

 Learning a major international language such as Mandarin and Spanish will be of huge benefit to those thinking of entering the business world.
 For more information, take a look at the language courses we offer.